Philip of Swabia: Outbreak of the conflict

 Meanwhile, a number of Princes of the Holy Roman Empire hostile to the ruling Hohenstaufen dynasty under the leadership of Prince-Archbishop Adolph of Cologne took the occasion to elect a German anti-king in the person of the Welf Otto of Brunswick, the second surviving son of the former Saxon duke Henry the Lion and a nephew of King Richard I of England.
 He was by no means Adolph's preferred candidate, because the Archdiocese of Cologne had benefited considerably from the fall of the powerful Duke Henry the Lion.
 Rather, a group of financially strong citizens ran Otto's election.
 In exchange for his support, the Archbishop was able to reduce the high debt burden of his diocese.
 The hostility to the kingship of a child was growing, so Philip was chosen by Ghibellines as defender of the empire during Frederick's minority, and Otto I of Burgundy, the only living elder brother of Philip who was passed over for being considered inefficient and busy solving problems in his own fief, also supported him.
 He finally consented to his own election at Nordhausen.
 On 6 March 1198, in front of the ecclesiastical and secular greats present in Ichtershausen, he declared his willingness to be elected king.
 Two days later (8 March) Philip was elected German King at Mühlhausen in Thuringia.
 The election took place on Laetare Sunday, a day that was of considerable symbolic importance in the Hohenstaufen royal tradition.
 Otherwise there were a number of symbolic deficits: Although backed in the election by Duke Leopold VI of Austria, Duke Ottokar I of Bohemia, Duke Berthold V of Zähringen, and Landgrave Hermann I of Thuringia, all the three Rhenish Archbishops (Cologne, Mainz and Trier), who traditionally performed an important ceremonial act of institution, were absent from Philip's election, and Mühlhausen was an unusual location for a king's election.
 For Mühlhausen, in the Hohenstaufen period up to Philip's election as king, only one single residence as a ruler can be proven.
 With this choice of location, Philip may have wanted to symbolically erase the humiliation that his great-uncle Conrad III suffered in autumn 1135 in Mühlhausen during his submission to Lothair III.
 Instead, the Imperial Regalia (crown, sword and orb) were in Philip's possession.
 His rival Otto was only elected on 9 June 1198 in Cologne by Archbishop Adolph (who had bought the votes of the absent archbishops).
 Only the Bishop of Paderborn, Bishop Thietmar of Minden, and three Prince-Provosts took part in the election of the Welf.
-After his election, Philipp failed to make up for the coronation quickly.
+After his election, Philip failed to make up for the coronation quickly.
 Rather, he moved to Worms next to his confidant, Bishop Luitpold.
 The hesitant behavior of Philip gave Otto the opportunity to be crowned by the rightful coronator ("Königskröner") Adolph of Cologne on 12 July 1198 at the traditional royal place in Aachen, which had to be captured before against the resistance of loyal Hohenstaufen liensmen.